 NWPNH Invitational Summer Institute for Teachers of Writing

 This institute accepts a group of teachers who use writing in grades K-16.
-During five four-day weeks in the summer and one follow-up workshop in the fall, they will focus on both their own writing and writing instruction by demonstrating and revising teaching practices they have developed, critiquing and improving their own writing, reading current literature on writing instruction, planning various forms of professional development for schools and districts who request their help, and learning a new model of staff development through participation in reflective practice and teaching exploration groups.
-Six to nine graduate credits are available at a special rate, and participants receive a stipend.
-Applications will be accepted until March 31; however, applications received on or before February 15th, 2013 will be given priority.
-Invitations to the institute will be issued by April 15.
+During five four-day weeks in the summer and one follow-up workshop the following year, they will focus on both their own writing and writing instruction by demonstrating and revising teaching practices they have developed, critiquing and improving their own writing, reading current literature on writing instruction, planning various forms of professional development for schools and districts who request their help, and learning a new model of staff development through participation in reflective practice and teaching exploration groups.
+Six to nine graduate credits are available at a special rate, and participants receive either housing or a mileage stipend.
+Applications will be accepted on a rolling basis until all slots are filled: Invitations to the institute will be issued by May 7th.

-Deadline for for priority consideration is January 7th, 2013.
-Applicant interviews are conducted in mid-January, and invitations to the institute are issued in Jan/early Feb.
 This institute is designed for those teacher consultants who have already completed a summer institute at a National Writing Project site.
 This institute is for those who are seriously committed to the teaching of writing, and see themselves assuming leadership positions in their schools, districts and with the writing project itself.
 Participants practice leadership and staff development skills through working with teachers of writing at the summer institute.
 They also deepen their knowledge and scholarship in the field of writing pedagogy.
-Plymouth Writing Project Advanced Leadership Summer Institute meet for pre- and post-Institute staff planning days, and during the same five weeks as the Invitational Summer Institute.
+NWPNH Advanced Leadership Summer Institute meet for pre- and post-Institute staff planning days, and during the same five weeks as the Invitational Summer Institute.
 Institute participants coach summer institute participants on preparing teaching explorations, share in the facilitation of writing and reflective practice groups for summer institute participants, extend their understandings of staff development and leadership through extensive reading in the field of writing pedagogy theory, and apprentice with the instructors at the site.
 Six graduate credits are available at a reduced rate, and participants receive a stipend.